microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 ### REACT_METHOD

 `REACT_METHOD` is an async version of `REACT_SYNC_METHOD`.
-The attached function must returns `void` and its last argument must be `winrt::Microsoft::ReactNative::ReactPromise<T> const& result`.
+The attached function must returns `void`.

+There are three ways to define an async function:
+- Define `winrt::Microsoft::ReactNative::ReactPromise<T> const& result` as the last argument.
+- Define one callback as the last argument for returning a value, such function cannot raise errors.
+- Define two callbacks as the last two arguments for returning a value or raising an error.

 Call `result.Resolve` to finish the function call with a result.